Bridge trilogy

 The Bridge trilogy is a series of novels by William Gibson, his second after the successful Sprawl trilogy.
-The trilogy comprises the novels Virtual Light (1993), Idoru, (1996) and All Tomorrow's Parties (1999).
+The trilogy comprises the novels Virtual Light (1993), Idoru (1996) and All Tomorrow's Parties (1999).
 A short story, "Skinner's Room", was originally composed for Visionary San Francisco, a 1990 museum exhibition exploring the future of San Francisco.

 Setting

 The first book of the Bridge trilogy is set in an imaginary 2006, with the subsequent books set a few years later.
 The books deal with the race to control the beginnings of cyberspace technology and are set on the United States' West coast in a post-earthquake California (divided into the separate states of NoCal and SoCal), as well as a post-earthquake Tokyo, Japan, that had been rebuilt using nanotechnology.

-The trilogy derives its name from the San Francisco–Oakland Bay Bridge, which was abandoned in an earthquake and has become a massive shantytown and a site of improvised shelter.
-The bridge becomes a pivotal location in Virtual Light and All Tomorrow's Parties.
-The 'bridge' may also be interpreted as a metaphor for the nascent technologies bridging contemporaneous life and the highly advanced future depicted in the Sprawl trilogy, where cyberspace and nanotechnology are fully developed and commonplace.
+The trilogy derives its name from the San Francisco–Oakland Bay Bridge, because in the trilogy it was abandoned in an earthquake and has become a massive shantytown and site of improvised shelter.
+The bridge is a pivotal location in Virtual Light and All Tomorrow's Parties.

 Characters in each novel interact in a cyberspace construct of Kowloon Walled City, which is initially described as an inverted kill file.
 The walled city shares a number of features with the bridge itself, including an emphasis on self-governance and efficiency in user-construction.